glic3rinu/passlib/docs/lib/passlib.hash.cisco_type7.rst

   different encoding is desired by an application, the password should be encoded before handing it to Passlib.

-* Magic Key:
+* Magic Constant:

-  Some implementations contain a truncated 26-byte key instead of the 53-byte key listed above.
-However, it is likely those implementations have an incomplete copy of the key, as they exhibit other issues as well after the 26th byte is reached (throwing an error, truncating the password, outputing garbage), instead of wrapping around to the beginning of the key.
+  Other implementations contain a truncated 26-byte constant instead of the 53-byte constant listed above.
+However, it is likely those implementations were merely incomplete, as they exhibit other issues as well after the 26th byte is reached (throwing an error, truncating the password, outputing garbage), and only worked for shorter passwords.

 * Salt Range: